AS 2301: The Auditor's Responses to the Risks of Material Misstatement

 2For integrated audits, paragraphs .61 and .B13 of AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements, establish requirements for introducing unpredictability in testing of controls from year to year and in multi-location audits.

-3AS 2110.12-.13 discuss the auditor's responsibilities regarding obtaining an understanding of the company's selection and application of accounting principles.
-See also paragraphs .66-.67A of AS 2401, Consideration of Fraud in a Financial Statement Audit, and paragraphs .04 and .06 of AS 2815, The Meaning of "Present Fairly in Conformity with Generally Accepted Accounting Principles."
+3AS 2110.12-.13 discuss the auditor’s responsibilities regarding obtaining an understanding of the company’s selection and application of accounting principles.
+See also paragraphs .66-.67A of AS 2401, Consideration of Fraud in a Financial Statement Audit, and paragraphs .30-.31 of AS 2810, Evaluating Audit Results.

 5AS 2401.13.